-- Monthly inventory storage fees – the charges for every item you store in an Amazon fulfillment center, which vary based on the time of the year and your daily average volume.
+- Monthly inventory storage fees – the charges for every item you store in an Amazon fulfillment center, which varies based on the time of the year and your daily average volume.

 2. It requires you to spend on shipping to Amazon fulfillment centers